fan2/mkdocs/docs/blog/posts/c/c-binary-representation.md

 - A + ~A is −1.
 - A + (~A + 1) == 0, 2^w^-1 overflow to 2^w^.

 When done that way, signed integer arithmetic will again behave more or less nicely.
-Unfortunately, there is a pitfall that makes the outcome of signed arithmetic difﬁcult to predict: overﬂow.
-Where unsigned values are forced to wrap around, the behavior of a signed overﬂow is ***undeﬁned***.
+Unfortunately, there is a pitfall that makes the outcome of signed arithmetic difficult to predict: overflow.
+Where unsigned values are forced to wrap around, the behavior of a signed overflow is ***undefined***.
 The following two loops look much the same:

 ```c
 for (unsigned i = 1; i; ++i) do_something();
 for (signed i = 1; i; ++i) do_something();
 ```

-We know what happens for the ﬁrst loop: the counter is incremented up to `UINT_MAX` and then wraps around to 0.
+We know what happens for the first loop: the counter is incremented up to `UINT_MAX` and then wraps around to 0.
 All of this may take some time, but after UINT_MAX-1 iterations, the loop stops because i will have reached `0`.

 For the second loop, everything looks similar.
-But because here the behavior of overﬂow is *undeﬁned*, the compiler is allowed to *pretend* that it will never happen.
-Since it also knows that the value at the start is positive, it may assume that i, as long as the program has deﬁned behavior, is never negative or 0.
+But because here the behavior of overflow is *undefined*, the compiler is allowed to *pretend* that it will never happen.
+Since it also knows that the value at the start is positive, it may assume that i, as long as the program has defined behavior, is never negative or 0.
 The as-if Rule (takeaway 5.8) allows it to optimize the second loop to

 ```c
 while (true) do_something();
 ```

-That’s right, an inﬁnite loop.
+That’s right, an infinite loop.

 !!! note "TAKEAWAY 5.55"

-    TAKEAWAY 5.55 Once the abstract state machine reaches an undeﬁned state, no further assumption about the continuation of the execution can be made.
+    TAKEAWAY 5.55 Once the abstract state machine reaches an undefined state, no further assumption about the continuation of the execution can be made.

-Not only that, the compiler is allowed to do what it pleases for the operation itself (“Undeﬁned? so let’s deﬁne it”), but it may also assume that it will never reach such a state and draw conclusions from that.
+Not only that, the compiler is allowed to do what it pleases for the operation itself (“Undefined? so let’s define it”), but it may also assume that it will never reach such a state and draw conclusions from that.

-Commonly, a program that has reached an undeﬁned state is referred to as “having” or “showing” undeﬁned behavior.
+Commonly, a program that has reached an undefined state is referred to as “having” or “showing” undefined behavior.
 This wording is a bit unfortunate; in many such cases, a program does not “show” any visible signs of weirdness.
 In the contrary, bad things will be going on that you will not even notice for a long time.

 !!! note "TAKEAWAY 5.56"

-    TAKEAWAY 5.56 It is your responsibility to avoid undeﬁned behavior of all operations.
+    TAKEAWAY 5.56 It is your responsibility to avoid undefined behavior of all operations.

 What makes things even worse is that on some platforms with some standard compiler options, the compilation will just look right.
-Since the behavior is undeﬁned, on such a platform, signed integer arithmetic might turn out to be basically the same as unsigned.
+Since the behavior is undefined, on such a platform, signed integer arithmetic might turn out to be basically the same as unsigned.
 But changing the platform, the compiler, or some options can change that.
 All of a sudden, your program that worked for years crashes out of nowhere.

-Basically, what we have discussed up to this chapter always had well-deﬁned behavior, so the abstract state machine is always in a well-deﬁned state.
+Basically, what we have discussed up to this chapter always had well-defined behavior, so the abstract state machine is always in a well-defined state.
 Signed arithmetic changes this, so as long as you don’t need it, avoid it.
 We say that a program performs a trap C (or just traps) if it is terminated abruptly before its usual end.

 !!! note "TAKEAWAY 5.57~5.59"

     TAKEAWAY 5.57 Signed arithmetic may trap badly.
     TAKEAWAY 5.58 In two’s complement representation, INT_MIN < -INT_MAX.
-    TAKEAWAY 5.59 Negation may overﬂow for signed arithmetic.
+    TAKEAWAY 5.59 Negation may overflow for signed arithmetic.

 For signed types, bit operations work with the binary representation.
 So the value of a bit operation depends in particular on the sign representation.
 In fact, bit operations even allow us to detect the sign representation: